 - Fill the text with acronyms.
 Remember that the people reading your plan are smart, but not intimately steeped in the acronyms of your technology.
 They assume heavy use of acronyms in inconsiderate, lazy, or maybe an intentional obfuscation of facts.
 Stick to laymen’s terms.

 - The base plan is a book.
 Avoid being excessively wordy or redundant in your plan.
 The base plan should be in the 20-page range.
 Stick to the facts, state them clearly, and do not repeat them unnecessarily.
-At best, long plans make your business seem complex and more risky.
+At best, long plans make your business seem complex and riskier.

 - It’s all in an appendix.
 Investors don’t mind supporting documents with the base plan, but the base should make sense and be complete without jumping to an appendix.
 Making the total plan heavier, with ten appendices, or a hundred pages is not impressive.